marcoferrer/kroto-plus/README.md

 ### Mock Service Generator

 This generator creates mock implementations of proto service definitions.
-This is useful for orchestrating a set of expected responses for unit testing methods that rely on rpc calls.
+This is useful for orchestrating a set of expected responses, aiding in unit testing methods that rely on rpc calls.
 [Full example for mocking services in unit tests](https://github.com/marcoferrer/kroto-plus/blob/master/example-project/src/test/kotlin/krotoplus/example/TestMockServiceResponseQueue.kt).
 The code generated relies on the ``` kroto-plus-test ``` artifact as a dependency.
 It is a small library that provides utility methods used by the mock services.
 * If no responses are added to the response queue then the mock service will return the default instance of the response type.
+* Currently only unary methods are being mocked, with support for other method types currently on the way
  ```kotlin
 @Test fun `Test Unary Response Queue`(){